whereq/whereq.github.io-hexo/source/_posts/WebClient-and-RestTemplate-in-Spring-Boot.md

 ```

 ## 3. What is WebClient?
+<a name="3-what-is-webclient"></a>

 `WebClient` is the successor to `RestTemplate`, introduced in Spring 5.
 It supports both synchronous and asynchronous (non-blocking) calls and is designed for reactive programming, making it more suitable for modern web applications.

 ### Characteristics:
-- Asynchronous and non-blocking.
+- **Asynchronous and non-blocking**: Allows multiple requests to be handled concurrently without blocking threads.
-- Part of the Spring WebFlux module.
+- **Part of Spring WebFlux**: Built on top of the reactive stack.
-- Supports backpressure, which is crucial for reactive streams.
+- **Supports backpressure**: Crucial for reactive streams to manage data flow.
-- Allows chaining of multiple operations in a declarative style.
+- **Chaining operations**: Allows declarative chaining of multiple operations.

 ### Code Sample:
 ```java